deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 If all users have closed the app all content is gone.
 There you go.
 Fully ephemeral, end-to-end encrypted P2P chat at your fingertips :)

-You may also use a Live Chat app in a larger existing chat group to announce a fast "ephemeral side conversation" that will not cause any network traffic for other chat group members who don't join the live chat.
+You may use a Live Chat app in a larger existing chat group to host a fast "ephemeral side conversation" that will not cause any network traffic for other chat group members who don't join the live chat.

 ## Get ready, player one!